Norkart/SLDexit/README.md

 TextSymbolizer-Halo-Fill-fill|text-halo-color
 TextSymbolizer-Fill-fill|text-color

-Some of the attributes i did not find a translation for:
+Some of the attributes I did not find a translation for:
 -	Font-style (could be added through text-font by adding bold after name of the font)
 -	Font-weight